 As critical as oxygen control is, so is the control of heat stress.
 Heat stress on the wort can accelerate oxidation reactions and tarnish the flavor of the beer.
-We recommend a 60 minute boil, with a total evaporation of 10% or less.
+We recommend a 60 minute boil, with a total evaporation of 8 to 10%.
 This will most likely look more like a simmer to you than a vigorous boil, but commercial German breweries routinely boil under pressure for as little as 30 minutes, and target evaporation rates of 4% [4].
-If you have access to an accurate thermometer or use a PID, then you want to control your boil temperature by targeting 98-99C.
+Don't worry about DMS ending up in your beer, as 8-10% evaporation is more than sufficient.

-Your boil pH should begin around 5.4, and end between 5.1 and 5.2.
+Your boil pH should begin around 5.3 to 5.4, and end between 5.1 and 5.2.
 You should see a natural pH drop over the course of the boil, but if you are on the high side, you can acidify 10-15 minutes before knockout by adding sauergut or lactic acid.

 Once the boil is complete, chill your wort as rapidly as possible to 5-6 degrees Celsius.
-Do not aerate or do anything which would introduce oxygen into the wort!
-Again, copper imemrsion chillers should be avoided.
+Do not aerate or do anything which would introduce oxygen into the wort until after yeast has been pitched!
+Again, copper immersion chillers should be avoided.
 It is okay to get cold break into the fermenter, but you should make every effort to keep the heavier hot break material and especially the hop trub out of the fermenter.